TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Part II.
 Filter Data for Desired Study

-In this case, data are filtered for the Calm Thinking Study.
+Part II filters data for the Calm Thinking Study, but the "study_name" can be changed to filter data for the TET or GIDI studies if desired.

 - Define enrollment period and participant_ids
 - Filter all data

 #### Part III: Calm Thinking Study-Specific Data Cleaning

+Part III cleans the Calm Thinking Study data.
+Most of the tasks will also be needed for TET and GIDI, but the code will need to be revised.

 - Note lack of data for some tables
 - Recode "coronavirus" column of "anxiety_triggers" table